-The Board will review and readopt or amend the plan at least every fifth year after its last approval by the Texas Water Development Board.
+The Board will review and readopt or amend the plan at least every fifth year after its last approval by TWDB.
 The District will amend its plan to address goals and objectives consistent with achieving the Desired Future Conditions within two years of the adoption of the Desired Future Conditions by the Groundwater Management Area.